mahaveergurjar/AlgoVisualizer/CODE_OF_CONDUCT.md

 ## 🚨Reporting Issue

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers through discord or Tag maintainer.

-📩 **[ abhinav.hfs@gmail.com]**

 All complaints will be reviewed and investigated promptly and fairly.

-Project maintainers are obligated to maintain confidentiality regarding the reporter of an incident.
+Project maintainer are obligated to maintain confidentiality regarding the reporter of an incident.

 ---